JLESC/jlesc.github.io/_projects/ft_workflow_project.md

 ## Results for 2015/2016
--
+None yet.

 ## Visits and meetings

-Aurélien Cavelan (Inria) is visiting Franck Cappello at ANL for three months (march-april-may 2016) to initiate this project.
+{% person cavelan_a %} is visiting {% person cappello_f %} in Chicago for three months (march-april-may 2016) to initiate this project.
 We are working in close collaboration to make progress.

 ## Impact and publications
--
+None yet.

 <!--
 {% comment %}